Brooks Conrad

 Brooks Litchfield Conrad (born January 16, 1980) is an American former professional baseball second baseman and third baseman.
-He played in Major League Baseball (MLB) for the Oakland Athletics, Atlanta Braves, Milwaukee Brewers, and Tampa Bay Rays from 2008 to 2012 and the San Diego Padres in 2014.
-Conrad has also played in Nippon Professional Baseball for the Hanshin Tigers in 2013.
+He played in Major League Baseball (MLB) from 2008 to 2014 for the Oakland Athletics, Atlanta Braves, Milwaukee Brewers, and Tampa Bay Rays, and San Diego Padres.
+Conrad also played in Nippon Professional Baseball (NPB) for the Hanshin Tigers in 2013.
 Conrad has coached in the minor leagues for the Kansas City Royals organization following the conclusion of his playing career.

 Playing career

 Amateur career

 Conrad is a graduate of Monte Vista High School in California.
 He was a member of the Arizona State Sun Devils baseball team from 1999 to 2001.

 Houston Astros

 Conrad was drafted by the Houston Astros in the eighth round (236th pick) of the 2001 Draft.
-He played with the Astros AAA team the Round Rock Express.
+He played with the Astros' Triple-A affiliate, the Round Rock Express.
 Conrad played in the Houston Astros organization from 2001 to 2007 before becoming a minor league free agent after the 2007 season.